ossd-s23/project-evaluation/if_me_evaluation.md

 __Project website:__ [Website](https://www.if-me.org/)

-__What is the purpose of the project:__ The purpose of the project **if me** is to provide a safe space that encourages people to share their personal mental health experiences with trusted allies.
+__What is the purpose of the project:__ The purpose of the **if me** project is to provide a safe space that encourages people to share their personal mental health experiences with trusted allies.

-__How easy was it to find information about contributing on the website?__ It was challenging to find information about contributing.
+__How easy was it to find information about contributing on the website?__ It was a little challenging to find information about contributing.
 Unfortunately, they don't have a dedicated contribution section on their website.
 However, I did eventually find this information in their about page.

 __Contributing instructions:__ [Here](https://github.com/ifmeorg/ifme/blob/main/CONTRIBUTING.md)